Premarital Counseling in Marietta, GA—Counselors and Therapists

-A recent study of studies indicated that the average person who participates in premarital counseling is 30 percent happier in their marriage (WebMD), and that alone is worth going to the typical five to seven sessions.
+Recent studies indicate that the average person who participates in premarital counseling is 30 percent happier in their marriage, and that alone is worth going to the typical 5-7 sessions.
 Some states require that couples younger than a certain age undergo premarital counseling, and, similarly, some officiates won’t conduct the ceremony without it.
 But whether you pursue premarital counseling as a requirement or of your own accord, know that premarital counseling can be the foundational basis for marital bliss, provided the counselor you meet with is skilled and knowledgeable.

 Down the road, you’re going to get on each other’s nerves.
 One of you will leave dirty dishes in the sink again.
 Another will do that annoying little thing while chewing.
 A childhood trauma resurfaces and all hell breaks loose.
 Everyone has their own idiosyncrasies and problems; everyone is different.
 But one way that couples are all the same is that they need honest, judgment-free communication if the relationship is to be a healthy one.
 Many couples believe they are the exception to this rule, and every single one of them will learn the hard way.

 Premarital counseling is your opportunity to anticipate, work through, and plan for issues before you’re in the “heat of the moment” where emotions run high.
 If you talk about these potential challenges beforehand, you’ll better know how to deal with them when they become a reality.

 Some topics you will discuss with your premarital counselor include:

 - Finances, budgeting, and debt